pcal43/fastback/docs/faq.md

 Git is a popular source code management tool used by software developers.
 And it's *really* good at storing text files, such as program source code.

-But it's much less-good when it comes to storing binary files, such as images or (say) minecraft region files.
-And software developers can run into a lot of problems if they carelessly mix binary files with their source code in git.
+But when it comes to binary files - images or, say, minecraft region files - git's text file magic doesn't work.
+And software developers can run into a lot of problems if they carelessly mix binary files with source code in a git repo.

 For this reason, most people think that "git is bad for binary files."
 But with careful handling, git can actually be used to store just about anything.

-*Technical detail: FastBack tries to minimize compression and repacking in the git repo.
-It also stores each backup snapshot in an orphan branch so that unused blobs can be garbage collected when snapshots are pruned.*
+Technical detail: FastBack disables delta compression, stores each backup snapshot in an orphan branch and aggressively prunes reflogs and tracking branches.*